vectorgrp/XCPlite/README.md

 will work only for absolute addressing mode, not for segment, stack and relative addressing modes.

+Option 4:
+Disable A2L generation completely and enable absolute addressing for calibration segments (#define OPTION_CAL_SEGMENTS_ABS in main_cfg.h).
+Use only absolute addressing mode, which is in this case associated to address extension 0.
+The A2l file may be created and updated with any usual method of your choice, using CANape, A2L-Studio, A2L-Creator, a2ltool, ...
+Measurement of heap and stack is not possible anymore and you are now limited to 32 a bit address range starting at the module load address (ApplXcpGetBaseAddr()).
+Thread safe calibration using calibration segments is still assured.
+Thread safety of measurement data acquisition is now in your responsibility, by using a safe fixed event for each individual measurement variable.

 ### Addressing modes

 XCPlite makes intensive use of relative addressing.
 The addressing mode is indicated by the address extension:

-0 - Calibration segment (A2L MEMORY_SEGMENT) relative address, high word of the address is the calibration segment index.
+0/1 - Calibration segment (A2L MEMORY_SEGMENT) relative address, high word of the address is the calibration segment index.
-1 - Absolute address (Unsigned 32Bit, relative to main module load address).
+1/0 - Absolute address (Unsigned 32Bit, relative to main module load address).
 2 - Signed 32Bit relative address, default is relative to the stack frame pointer of the function which triggers the event.
 3.. - Signed 16Bit relative address, high word of the address is the event id.
 This allows asynchronous (polling) access to the variable.
 Used for heap and class instance member variables.

+Depending on #define OPTION_CAL_SEGMENTS_ABS in main_cfg.h, address extension 0 is either the absolute addressing mode or the segment relative addressing mode.
+This is important, because CANape does not support address extensions >0 for calibration parameters in calibration segments.
+Parameters in calibration segments may be accessed by their segment relative address or by their absolute address, using the corresponding address extension.
+The absolute address of a calibration parameter is an address in the default page struct.
+This requires, that the pointer to the default parameters (reference page) given to XcpCreateCalSeg are within the 32 bit addressable with static lifetime!
+XcpCreateCalSeg does not copy the default parameters.
+This would be possible, when only using segment relative addressing mode, but is currently not implement.

 ### Platform and language standard requirements and resource usage